Tuition fees and grants for non-EU/EEA area degree students

 Conditions for exemption

-The fees will not concern those non-EU/EEA students who have started their studies before 1.8.2017 and study in degree programmes taught in Finnish or Swedish.
+The fees will not concern those non-EU/EEA students who have started their studies at Laurea before 1.8.2017 and study in degree programmes taught in Finnish or Swedish.
+The fees also do not concern those non-EU/EEA students who have received admission to Laurea in 2016 or earlier.
 Furthermore, non EU/EEA citizens are exempted from paying tuition fees if they are in possession of any of the following documents mentioned below:

 • Passport or a valid national identity card to indicate the citizenship of EU/EEA/Switzerland